Country Report for Central African Republic

 Corporal punishment is lawful in day care under the power of those with parental authority to “reprimand and correct” the child in article 580 of the Family Code 1997.

 Corporal punishment is lawful in schools.
 Imperial Order No. 78/034 (1978) covers the physical and moral protection of young persons in residential educational institutions or boarding schools, but does not prohibit corporal punishment.
+Children are protected from harsh corporal punishment under article 50 of the Child Protection Code 2020 (see under “Alternative care settings”).

 There is no explicit prohibition of corporal punishment as a disciplinary measure in penal institutions.
 We have been unable to examine the full text of the Decree No. 160087 of 18 February 2016 on the organization, operation and internal regulations of prisons, but there are no indications it prohibits corporal punishment.
+Children are protected from harsh corporal punishment under article 50 of the Child Protection Code 2020 (see under “Alternative care settings”).

 Sentence for crime